AuReMe/metage2metabo/docs/install.rst

 A list of Python dependencies is available in `requirements.txt <https://github.com/AuReMe/metage2metabo/blob/master/requirements.txt>`__

-Tested on Linux (Ubuntu, Fedora, Debian) and MacOs (version 10.14).
+Developed and tested on Linux (Ubuntu, Fedora, Debian) and MacOs (version 10.14) with Python3.6.

-Tested with Python v3.6, v3.7.
+Continuous Integration using GitHub Actions with Python3.6 and Python3.7 on ubuntu-latest, macos-latest and windows-latest (`corresponding virtual environment <https://docs.github.com/en/free-pro-team@latest/actions/reference/specifications-for-github-hosted-runners#supported-runners-and-hardware-resources>`__).

 Installation with pip
 =====================